dracupid/npm-up/README.md

 #### Options:
 ```
 -h, --help                          output usage information
 -V, --version                       output the version number
 -g, --global                        Check global packages.
 -A, --All                           Check all projects in sub directories, depth is 1.
 -w, --writeBack                     Write updated version info back to package.json.
 -i, --install                       Install the latest version of the packages need to be updated.
 -l, --lock                          Lock the version of the package in package.json, with no version prefix.
 --lock-all                          Lock, even with * version.
 -a, --all                           Shortcut for -wil.
+-m, --mirror <mirror host or name>  Use a mirror registry server.
 --no-cache                          Disable version cache.
 --no-warning                        Disable warning.
 -b, --backup [fileName]             Back up package.json before writing back, default name is package.bak.json.
 -d, --dep                           Check dependencies only.
 -D, --dev                           Check devDependencies only.
 -s, --silent                        Do not print any infomation.
 -c, --cwd <cwd>                     Current working directory.
 -L, --logLevel <level>              Set loglevel for npm, default is error
 -e, --exclude <list>                Excluded packages list, split by comma or space.
 -o, --only <list>                   Included packages list, split by comma or space.
 ```

 ## Version Pattern